fraudrankr/api-docs/source/index.md

 Parameter | Required | Description
 --------- | ------- | -----------
-apikey | true | The API key should be included in all API requests. user_id | no | Unique ID for the user from your system. user_ip | no | IP address of the user. user_email | no | Mail address of the user.
+apikey | yes | The API key should be included in all API requests. user_id | no | Unique ID for the user from your system. user_ip | no | IP address of the user. user_email | no | Mail address of the user.